 Lots of them.

-Mostly from business owners feeling held hostage by their website developer–who fell off the face of the earth.
+Mostly from people feeling held hostage by their website developer–who fell off the face of the earth.

-In addition to our work in supporting our client WordPress websites, we serve as website instructors and advisors.
+In addition to our work in website management, we serve as website instructors and advisors.
 We meet people all the time who decide to take back the reigns of their company website by learning WordPress.
 All too often, that decision is fueled by negative experiences with website developers.

 Too many website management service agencies are thrilled to take your business, but when it comes to fulfilling their promises, they just don’t show up.